 In addition to this upfront cost, there are many hidden fees in the process of purchasing a home, such as realtor fees, inspection fees, broker fees, and more.
 Sometimes those fees can be rolled into a larger mortgage, but that’s not always a guarantee.

 As Business Insider noted on the monthly costs of homeownership, owning a home can be much more expensive than renting one.

 – Continuous Responsibilities and Hidden Costs

-Although owning your home may be nice, homeownership comes with a lot of expensive and time-consuming responsibilities.
+Although owning your home may be nice, homeownership and monthly mortgage payments come with a lot of expensive and time-consuming responsibilities.
 As a renter, your landlord might take care of yard maintenance or important repairs that need to happen, but as a homeowner, all those hidden costs and time-consuming tasks are suddenly on your plate.

 There will be near constant maintenance that you might have to contend with, depending on where you live and if you have a local Homeowners Association (HOA).
 Plus, anytime something breaks or needs replacing, you’ll be required to pay for it yourself — unless you have homeowners insurance to help front some of those costs.

 One of the biggest disadvantages to homeownership is the lack of control that you have over the market and your home’s overall value.
 Your home can be the best one on the block, but, if you’re living in a stagnant market, it might be difficult to sell your home at a profit.
 Recessions, market crashes, or lack of interested buyers can all cause you to lose money on your investment.

 Buying vs renting a home: which is better?